 6. Integrate with Evernote

 The popular cloud note-taking app Evernote has been gathering momentum amongst an increasing user base.
-Zoom has an integration for Evernote that allows you to create, edit, and store your Evernote data from inside Zoom.
+Zoom add on for Evernote allows you to create, edit, and store your Evernote data from inside Zoom.

 An exciting feature of this integration is that all the interacting with Evernote inside Zoom happens mainly with a bot.
 There could be a small learning curve there, but reading the Evernote Zoom documentation is an excellent way to get familiar with all that you can do with this integration.